Gondia: Airport

 Gondia Airport is situated near Kamtha village, 12 km from Gondia.
 This airstrip was built by the British in 1940, during World War II.
 Initially run by the Public Works Department, it was taken over by the state-owned Maharashtra Industrial Development Corporation (MIDC) from August 1998 to December 2005, after which it has been operated by the Airports Authority of India (AAI).
 The airport's runway has been extended to 7,500 ft to accommodate Airbus A-320, Boeing 737 and similar aircraft.

+Other nearby airports to Gondia Airport (GDB) include Nagpur (NAG) (124.8 km), Raipur (RPR) (163.2 km) and Jabalpur (JLR) (192.2 km).